Nexis-Network/homepage/content/docs/guides/grafbase.md

 ---
-title: Use Grafbase Edge Resolvers with Exzo Network
+title: Use Grafbase Edge Resolvers with Nexis Network
-subtitle: Learn how to build and deploy serverless GraphQL backends with Grafbase and Exzo Network
+subtitle: Learn how to build and deploy serverless GraphQL backends with Grafbase and Nexis Network
 enableTableOfContents: true
 isDraft: false
 updatedOn: '2023-10-07T10:43:33.377Z'